Abortion services

 Safe access zones

-Safe access zones are in place at health care premises providing lawful abortion services.
+There are safe access zones at health care premises providing lawful abortion services.

 There are eight safe access zones in Northern Ireland.